sayedmohamed15/Bus-Booking/README.md

 Important Note :

-i used a Post Request to get available seats insted of Get Request to more security
+ - i used a Post Request to get available seats insted of Get Request to more security
+ - i used a repository pattern for part of this project.